-We continue to monitor and comply with all applicable government orders, as some of the jurisdictions in which we do business begin to introduce new lockdowns and restrictions.
+As we navigate a new wave of COVID-19 outbreaks with the cooler weather and the resulting increase of indoor gatherings, we continue to monitor and comply with applicable government orders, as some of the jurisdictions in which we do business re-introduced lockdowns and restrictions.

-We may face additional operational challenges in manufacturing our products and making them available to customers and consumers as a result of the COVID-19 pandemic.
+We may face additional operational challenges as well as increased operating costs in manufacturing our products and making them available to customers and consumers as a result of the COVID-19 pandemic.
 Shelter-in-place and social distancing behaviors, which are being mandated or encouraged by governments and practiced by businesses and individuals, create challenges for our manufacturing employees as well as for third parties on which we rely to make our products available to consumers.
 These third parties include our suppliers, contract manufacturers, distributors, logistics providers and other business partners, as well as the retailers that ultimately sell our products to consumers.

 We believe our planning has us well positioned to continue to manage these supply chain challenges.
 We identified our most important products and secondary sources of supply and manufacturing capabilities for those key products.
-We continue to acquire extra raw materials, supplemented our inventory levels and added temporary labor to support our extra manufacturing and health and safety initiatives.
-We also consolidated product shipping orders to more efficiently meet the increased customer and consumer demand.
-The framework for these supply chain measures remains in place to continue to meet any further surges in demand.
+We continue to acquire extra raw materials, supplement our inventory levels and add temporary labor as needed to support our extra manufacturing and health and safety initiatives.
+We also continue to consolidate product shipping orders to more efficiently meet the increased customer and consumer demand.
+The framework for these supply chain measures will remain in place for as long as necessary to continue to meet any further surges in demand.